-Their little dance number was a staple from the classic movie, but would you believe that there is a video of the movie’s writer and director, Quentin Tarantino, showing off his dance moves while they were filming?
+Their little dance number became a staple from the classic movie.
+But did you know there is also a video of the movie’s writer and director, Quentin Tarantino, showing off his dance moves while they were filming?

-Quentin Tarantino Dad-Danced on Set
+Quentin Tarantino Dad-Dancing on Set

 “My integrity will always be the same.
-I mean, I might fail,” he said.
-“But I find it almost impossible to believe that I’ll ever do a movie for the wrong reasons because — it’s just too hard to make a movie!
+I mean, I might fail.
+But I find it almost impossible to believe that I’ll ever do a movie for the wrong reasons because — it’s just too hard to make a movie!
 It takes too long!
 It’s a year of your life!
 And I can’t believe I’ll ever do something completely for money because I’m making enough money now.
 I never want my overhead to get so big that I gotta do stuff I don’t care about.”Advertisement

 It’s very fitting and appropriate that this iconic dance scene would come from one of his movies, and it shouldn’t be surprising that he joins in for the fun.
 And it looks like he doesn’t wanna stop!